 For 13F filers: short positions, cash, bonds, international stocks, derivatives (mostly), and private investments.
 The 13F is equity-only and long-only.

 This is important context.
 When we say “Buffett’s portfolio,” we mean Berkshire’s disclosed U.S. equity holdings.
-That’s a subset of the total picture.
+That is a subset of the total picture.

 Both systems have a 45-day disclosure window.
 This is the single most important factor for anyone trying to follow these trades.